August Chook Care

 A rooved over area just off the chook house is the bomb.
 For dust bathing as well as food storage, rain proof wining and dining and oyster grit too.

-If your chooks are missing a dust bath zone, can you find a way to create a simple undercover area?
-Prop up the canopy off an old ute?
-A bit of second hand iron running from the chook house to an existing fence?
+If your chooks are missing a dust bath zone, find a way this month, to create a simple undercover area.
+Prop up the canopy of an old ute or convert an old kennel or jimmy a couple of second hand bits of corrugated iron up.
+Fill the dry zone with heaps of sawdust and keep it topped up as required.
+Which, if they don’t have alot of space to roam, will be often.

 Waning egg production